WCheng111/xinliugroup/content/publication/journal-article/index.md

 publication_short: ''

 abstract:  We uncover the transverse Majorana spin polarization of a class of higher-order topological superconductors.
-“Transverse” means that the spin polarization of the Majorana zero modes is perpendicular instead of parallel with the applied magnetic field.
+Transverse means that the spin polarization of the Majorana zero modes is perpendicular instead of parallel with the applied magnetic field.
 With this novel Majorana spin property, we predict the spin-selective Andreev reflection occurs at lead polarization perpendicular to the applied magnetic field, in sharp contrast to that in the Majorana nanowire and vortex system.
 The induced topological Josephson φ0 junction shows the qualitative